-6.8.5 HFSP CALCULATIONS
+8.5 HFSP Calculations

-The HFSP calculations are undertaken using the HFSP Evaluation Form (Table 6.3).
+The HFSP calculations are undertaken using the HFSP Evaluation Form (Table 3).
 The necessary calculations are made to establish the Adjusted Thresholds and the Effects Ratios for each substance.
-Table 6.3 is available in a computer spreadsheet form.
+This table is available in a computer spreadsheet form.